ConnorForan/PauseScreenCompletionMarksAPI/README.md

 A shader is required in order to render over the pause menu.

-If you don't have a `"content/shaders.xml"` file already, just drop my `"shaders.xml"` into your content folder, and skip to the next step.
+If you don't have a `"content/shaders.xml"` file already, just drop my `"shaders.xml"` into your content folder, and you're done!
+You can skip ahead to "How to use".

 If your mod already has a shader used for rendering above the hud, you should make this API use that shader, as well, rather than adding another.
 After `include`'ing the API, call this function: